yuyu78/my-healthy-recipe/TESTING.md

 The welcome message "Welcome to my Heatlhy Recipe!
 To create your favorites healthy recipes, register here" with a link in "here" which will direct to the register page

 ### Footer
-1. When hover on the social media link, the background color changes
+1. When hover on the social media link, the color changes
 2. All the link direct to the correct social media page
 3. The footer is responsive in all devices